resess/GoalExplorer/README.md

 ## Pre-requisites
-The tool is only support to run on a Linux environment
+The tool only supports Linux environments.
 * Install the Android SDK and build tools: https://developer.android.com/studio/intro/update
     * Make sure that `$ANDROID_HOME` is set to the SDK directory
     * Make sure that the following directories is added to `$PATH`